 Ruaha National Park

-Ruaha National Park in Tanzania is second only to the Serengeti as Tanzania’s largest national park.
+Ruaha National Park in Tanzania is Tanzania’s largest national park.
 Ruaha covers a territory of about 10,300 km² and falls within an area about five times larger; a collection of six other protected areas – further increasing Tanzania’s huge accolade of vast, unbroken conservation zones.
 Considered one of the best game-viewing spots in the country, Ruaha certainly delivers.